Tamie13/Penetration-Testing-Week-2/README.md

 ![TODO](https://github.com/Tamie13/Penetration-Testing-Week-2/blob/main/Unit%2017%20Illustrations/Exploit%20Suggester%20Run.png)

 Two additional vulnerabilties were found using this command as can be seen above but were not run against the CEO's workstation.
+The reason the vulnerabilites were not exploited is because instructions for this security test explicitly stated that no configuration changes to the workstation would be allowed and both exploits attempt to make some level of change to those types of settings.

    -  Click [Here](https://nvd.nist.gov/vuln/detail/CVE-2016-3225) for additional information about `exploit/windows/local/ms16_075_refelction` as known as `CVE-2016-3225`
    -  Click [Here](https://www.rapid7.com/db/modules/exploit/windows/local/ikeext_service/) for additional information about `exploit/windows/local/ikeext_service`